jingibus/gascan/resources/posts/2026/05/14/1446/Git Is Not Fine.md/Git Is Not Fine.md

 This is a piece about git.
-But wrote it because of jj.
+But I wrote it because of [jj](https://github.com/jj-vcs/jj).

 The thing about jj is that I’m in love with it.
 I love it, and I’m convinced that you’ll love it too.
 I think that if jj doesn’t have any dealbreakers for you, you should give it a serious shot.